 Students in the PhD program have two years to fulfill an individually tailored version of the MA/PhD distribution requirement described in Section 3.2.
 Courses taken for a grade at the student’s MA institution count toward the distribution requirement (but not toward the 36 units needed to complete the program) if the following arrangement is made: in an individual meeting with the Graduate Advisor during orientation week, students in the PhD program use their MA transcript to negotiate a “contract” for fulfilling the distribution requirement.
 For example, a student who earned grades in graduate-level “Shakespeare” and “Wordsworth” courses at their MA institution could be excused from having to take courses in Areas I and II.
-Such a student would then need to elect only three courses to complete the distribution requirement, one each in Areas III, IV, and V. (However, all students must take a course from our faculty in Area V, even if they have taken theory previously.
-It is advisable to take at least one such course as early as possible).
+Such a student would then need to elect only three courses to complete the distribution requirement, one each in Areas III, IV, and V.

 4.3.
 Normal Progress for the PhD Program